Sophietje/Verification-Tool-Overview/Tools/Solvers/µZ.md

 #### Related tools (tools mentioned or compared to in the paper):

 #### Meta
-:: PV1 :: computers fixed points of a set of constaints
+:: PV1 :: computes fixed points of a set of constraints